jankazil/lcd-data/README.md

     - relative humidity at 2 m
     - wind speed at 10 m

-    from the irregularly spaced, local time LCD v2 station observation time series, for a selected station or for stations in the selected US state/territory or RTO/ISO region, and a user-specified time range.
+    from the irregularly spaced, local time LCD v2 station observation time series, for a selected station or for stations in the selected U.S. state/territory or RTO/ISO region, and a user-specified time range.
 The time series are saved in a netCDF file.

 - Modules for processing LCD v2 station observations.